GitauHarrison/notes/flask_popover.md

 ## Create a Simple Application

 I have already created a simple application that we will further build on.
-You can follow through by checking the [start flask server](start_flask_server.md) tutorial.
+You can follow through by checking the [start a flask server](start_flask_server.md) tutorial.